Wednesday, July 21, 2021

 Wouldn't it be nice if we could make ourselves pure simply by eating the right things?
-Granted, it is hard to eat the right things.
+Granted, it sometimes is hard to eat the right things.
 But it's a lot harder for most of us to say and do the right things.

 Holy God, forgive me for wanting a cheap, quick fix to the problems of my heart's purity.
 I want you to redeem my heart.
 So I commit today to avoid what can pollute, putrefy, and poison my heart toward you and your children, and I ask for the power of the Spirit to help me with this commitment.
-In Jesus' name I pray.
+In Jesus' name, I pray.
 Amen.

 What Jesus Did! is a series of one-year devotional guides through each gospel, using one short scripture passage each day and following the Gospel in sequential order.
 Each devotional consists of a scripture passage and a reflection and a prayer which open up the day's scripture and show how it challenges you to live for Jesus.

 What Jesus Did! is written by Phil Ware and is available in book form.

 Scripture quotations are taken from the Holy Bible, New Living Translation, copyright ©1996, 2004, 2007, 2013, 2015 by Tyndale House Foundation.
 Used by permission of Tyndale House Publishers, Inc., Carol Stream, Illinois 60188.
 All rights reserved.